Probabilistic Textual Time Series Depression Detection: Experiments

 \subsection{Hyperparameter Sensitivity}

-Table~\ref{tab:hyperparam_sensitivity} presents the effect of varying the NLL weighting parameters \(\beta\) (log-variance term) and \(\gamma\) (normalized squared error term), with \(\alpha\) held constant as it weights the constant term in the NLL and hence does not influence the model’s gradients or learning dynamics.
-The standard setting (\(\beta = \gamma = 1\)) yields the best overall performance on the test set (NLL = 1.1934), indicating a balanced trade-off between data fit and uncertainty modeling.
-Increasing \(\beta\) to 2 (``uncertainty-averse'') substantially increases NLL on both development and test sets, suggesting that heavily penalizing predicted variance harms calibration and leads to underconfident predictions.
-Conversely, increasing \(\gamma\) to 2 (``error-focused'') improves the development NLL slightly but increases test NLL, indicating overfitting to the training signal.
-Reducing \(\gamma\) to 0.5 (``calibration-first'') degrades both development and test NLLs, likely due to underemphasis on prediction accuracy.
-The results suggest that aggressive reweighting of either term destabilizes the trade-off between sharpness and calibration, and that the default Gaussian NLL (\(\beta = \gamma = 1\)) remains the most reliable setting across validation and test sets.
+Table~\ref{tab:hyperparam_sensitivity} reports the effect of the NLL weighting parameters \(\beta\) (log-variance term) and \(\gamma\) (normalised squared error term).
+The \(\alpha\) weights only the constant \(\log(2\pi)\) and therefore do not affect gradients.
+The standard configuration (\(\beta = \gamma = 1\)) achieves the lowest test NLL (1.2439), which indicates a balanced trade-off between data fit and uncertainty calibration.
+A doubled \(\beta\) (``uncertainty-averse'') raises NLL on both splits, which suggests that excessive penalisation of predicted variance compresses the model's uncertainty range.
+A doubled \(\gamma\) (``error-focused'') yields a marginal Dev improvement but increases the test NLL to 1.3766, consistent with overfitting.
+A halved \(\gamma\) (``calibration-first'') produces similarly elevated NLL, potentially because the weakened error term provides insufficient supervision for accurate mean predictions.
+Hence, aggressive reweighting may destabilize the balance between sharpness and calibration, and the default Gaussian NLL remains the most reliable configuration.